vEnhance/1802/src/vecfield.typ

 == [TEXT] Vector fields

 In Part Golf, we only considered integrals of scalar-valued functions.
-However, in Part Hotel we will meet a *vector field*, which is another name for a function that inputs points and outputs vectors.
+However, in Part India and Juliett we will meet a *vector field*, which is another name for a function that inputs points and outputs vectors.
 #definition[
   A *vector field* for $RR^n$ is a function $bf(F) : RR^n -> RR^n$